FRRouting/frr/doc/user/rpki.rst

 {Route Map Command} {no match rpki {notfound|invalid|valid}} {}
     Create a clause for a route map to match prefixes with the specified RPKI state.

-    @strong{Note} that the matching of invalid prefixes requires that invalid prefixes are considered for best path selection, i.e., @command{bgp bestpath prefix-validate disallow-invalid} is not enabled.
+    **Note** that the matching of invalid prefixes requires that invalid prefixes are considered for best path selection, i.e., @command{bgp bestpath prefix-validate disallow-invalid} is not enabled.